 Finance Proseminars also offer students an opportunity to apply what they've learned in class to authentic industry problems.
 Students work in teams to tackle issues posed by company sponsors and present findings to leading experts in the finance industry, as well as to their fellow classmates.
 The two current proseminars are the Proseminar in Corporate Finance/Investment Banking (15.452) and the Proseminar in Capital Markets/Investment Management (15.451).

-The Proseminar in Corporate Finance/Investment Banking is a one-semester course that offers students experience in the complex task of developing and communicating solutions to the challenging financial problems facing businesses today.
+The Finance Proseminars are one-semester courses that offer students experience in the complex task of developing and communicating solutions to the challenging financial problems facing businesses today.
 Students work in teams to tackle issues posed by company sponsors and present findings to the company sponsor and their fellow classmates.

 Some recent Corporate Finance/Investment Banking proseminar project examples include: